 It is sometimes the case that an employer has not recorded service for one of their workers for previous periods, and in order to comply with their obligations under the law, the employer must supply information to CoINVEST detailing the amount of days worked and total gross wages for each financial year in which that worker was under their employ performing covered work.

-To backdate days and wages for workers you must complete the Employer Missing Service Form and return to us with attachments detailing the days worked and wages paid for each year of missing service.
+To backdate days and wages for workers you must complete the Employer Missing Service Form detailing the days worked and wages paid for each year of missing service.

 For apprentices, you still need to complete the form and advise of the days worked in each year where service may be missing, but you do not need to provide any details regarding wages – CoINVEST covers the liability of apprentices up to the first 1,040 days (4 years) of any covered apprenticeship, meaning there are no charges on the part of the employer for apprenticeship service.